ConnorArmstrong/deco1400-website/readme.md

 ### Cover Images:

-The following table is the list of book and movie covers in the public domain retrieved from [Wikimedia Commons](https://commons.wikimedia.org/wiki/Main_Page) for use as placeholder images:
+The following table is the list of book and movie covers in the public domain retrieved from [Wikimedia Commons](https://commons.wikimedia.org/wiki/Main_Page) for use as placeholder content:

 | *File Name*                                                                 | *Content Title*                                                          | *Author/Director/Artist*                              |
 |------------------------------------------------------------------------------|--------------------------------------------------------------------------|-------------------------------------------------------|